kubesphere/website/content/en/docs/devops-user-guide/how-to-integrate/sonarqube.md

    ![sonarqube-jenkins-settings](/images/docs/devops-user-guide/tool-integration/integrate-sonarqube-into-pipeline/sonarqube-jenkins-settings.jpg)

-### Step 6: Add sonarqubeUrl to the KubeSphere Console
+### Step 6: Add sonarqubeURL to the KubeSphere Console

 You need to specify `sonarqubeURL` so that you can access SonarQube directly from the KubeSphere console.